mirdaki/presentations/introduction-to-the-expanded-universe/content.md

 Note:
 - Revels who pretend to be Stormtroopers to survive and get caught up in a lot of hijinks
-- Not really are cannon or legacy
+- Not really are cannon or legends